Chocolate Turtles

 This post may include affiliate links.
 Thank you for your support.

-These homemade turtles are made with five simple ingredients, yet still amazingly decadent and taste just as good, if not better, than the store-bought candies.
+These homemade chocolate turtles are made with five simple ingredients, yet still amazingly decadent and taste just as good, if not better, than the store-bought candies.
 They’re also better for you!

 I’m quite confident that my nanny (my grandmother on my mom’s side) introduced me to Turtles at a very young age.
 They were her favorite candy and she pretty much always had a box on hand.
 She liked to share so I’ve eaten my fair share of Turtles growing up.
 The combo of crunchy pecans topped with gooey caramel and smooth, rich chocolate simply can’t be beat.
 I can definitely see why nanny loved them.